voceconnect/custom-widget/readme.txt

 Contributors: matstars, voceplatforms
 Tags: post, widget
 Tested up to: 3.8.1
-Requires at least: 3.5
+Requires at least: 3.6
 Stable tag: 0.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Customize Widgets!
+Customized widget that has inputs for a title, a CTA text and link, textarea and image.

 == Description ==

-Customize Widgets!
+Provides a widget that allows you to output a title, a call to action (CTA) text with a link, textarea and an image.
+It comes with a prebuilt template, but you can easily extend it using filters and add your own template on a global basis and/or a per-widget basis.

 ## Usage of cw_template filter

-Add a "views" directory and file named "custom-cw.php" to your template directory.
-The "custom-cw.php" file will be your custom template for this example.
+Add a template directory and file named "custom-cw.php" to your template directory.
+The "custom-cw.php" file will be your custom template for this example, see below.

-#### Example of using a custom template from within your theme pre-PHP 5.3
+#### Example of using a custom template to globally override all instances of Custom Widget from within your theme pre-PHP 5.3: